PedroRodrigues527/Nodejs_file_storage/README.md

 This options logs out from atual page and redirects to main page who we need to do the signin again to re-enter to main menu.

-## 2)How to run the server and what i need to have to properly run
+## 2)How to run the server and what you need to properly run it.